pivotal-nicholas-barron/kif-bootcamp/README.md

 - [KIF Tests - Source code examples] (https://github.com/kif-framework/KIF/tree/master/KIF%20Tests)

 ##### Objective:
-Add a test that selects a Pivot from the table view, and makes sure their job title and projects lead value is displayed in the detail view.
+Add a test that selects a Pivot from the table view, and makes sure their job title and projects leading value is displayed in the detail view.

 ##### Description: